 February 2019, somewhere over the Atlantic.
 Having grown up in the friendly sun of a Southern France small town, with blue skies to dream in, flowers to roll into and la sieste to recover, I am apprehensive about first setting foot on Portuguese soil, fearing the biased comparison that will unavoidably occur.
 I have never visited the country and am somewhat prejudiced, probably deterred in part by a harsh-sounding language my French and Spanish tongues cannot sufficiently tame.

 In a few unfair words, Lisbon is old, dirty and wrinkled.
 Walls city-wide are covered in graffiti, some artistic, most plain ugly.
 The stones are tired and tile theft has left facades scarred.
 Cigarette butts litter gutters.
-Grime runs down the city’s face like mascara after a terrible grief.
+Grime runs down the city’s face like mascara after a grief.

 But the heteroclite capital, it turns out, is also luminous and alive, peppered by twisted charm, sprinkled with charisma and drenched in flavor.